-In this guide, we’ll explain the major factors that impact the final price of a domestic solar panel install in the UK.
+In this guide, we’ll explain the major factors that impact the final price of a domestic solar panel installation in the UK.

 Important note: the break even point for solar panels is now at it’s lowest ever, meaning it takes between 11 and 18 years for the average home to break even.